seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 O most false love!
 Where be the sacred vials thou shouldst fill
 With sorrowful water?
 Now I see, I see,
-In Fulvia’s death, how mine received shall be.
+In Fulvia's death, how mine received shall be.

 **MARK ANTONY**
 Quarrel no more, but be prepared to know
 The purposes I bear; which are, or cease,
 As you shall give the advice.
 By the fire
-That quickens Nilus’ slime, I go from hence
+That quickens Nilus' slime, I go from hence
 Thy soldier, servant; making peace or war
-As thou affect’st.
+As thou affect'st.

 **CLEOPATRA**
 Cut my lace, Charmian, come;